IB DP Biology- C1.3 Photosynthesis - IB Style Questions For SL Paper 1A -FA 2025

 - Another in the red-orange region (~640 nm)

-A. Incorrect – Green light (~500–600 nm) is mostly not absorbed by either pigment; this is why plants appear green (they reflect it).
+A. Incorrect – Green light (around 500–600 nm) is mostly not absorbed by either pigment; this is why plants appear green (they reflect it).

-B. Incorrect – Chlorophyll b absorbs blue light more efficiently than red light (higher absorption peak in the blue region).
+B. Incorrect – Chlorophyll b absorbs blue light more efficiently than red light, as seen from its higher blue peak.

-C. Incorrect – While it’s true that other pigments like carotenoids absorb in the middle of the spectrum, this cannot be concluded from this graph alone, which only shows chlorophyll and b.
+C. Incorrect – While other pigments (like carotenoids) do absorb light between blue and red, this cannot be concluded from this graph alone since it only shows chlorophyll a and b.

-D. Correct – The graph clearly shows that chlorophyll a and b absorb light at different wavelengths, confirming different absorption peaks.
+D. Correct – The graph clearly demonstrates that chlorophyll a and chlorophyll b absorb light at different wavelengths, confirming they have different absorption peaks.

 Question